Fariba-Kamani/online-bank-account-system/README.md

 * [Getting Our Workspace Set Up](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/071036790a5642f9a6f004f9888b6a45/?child=last) - For adding the credentials file `creds.json` to the project and connect my Google Sheets and .gitignore my `creds.json`.
 * [Connecting to our API with Python](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/071036790a5642f9a6f004f9888b6a45/?child=last) - For importing gspread and google.oauth2.service_account, add SCOPE and Authentication setup.
 * [Code Institute/Python Essentials/Classes and Object Oriented Concepts]() - For learning about using classes and OOP in my project.
-* [Built-in Functions & Tools/datetime](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CPP_06_20+3/courseware/272f493b4d57445fbd634e7ceca3a98c/4ab3e01af44f4bf2828739c1d0591a45/) - For importing and use of datetime for recording the transactions with a proper timestamps.
+* [Built-in Functions & Tools/datetime](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CPP_06_20+3/courseware/272f493b4d57445fbd634e7ceca3a98c/4ab3e01af44f4bf2828739c1d0591a45/) - For importing and using datetime to record transactions with proper timestamps.
 * [Validating our data part1 & part 2](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/c92755338ef548f28cc31a7c3d5bfb46/?child=last) & [Creating our user request loop](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/c92755338ef548f28cc31a7c3d5bfb46/?child=last) - For developing input error handling that repeatedly prompts the user to enter valid input until the input is validated.
 * [Python-tabulate](https://github.com/astanin/python-tabulate) - For learning about tabulate library and using it in my project for displaying the menu and the user's transaction history.
 * Love Sandwiches & [gspread](https://github.com/burnash/gspread) - For learning how to get cell values, all values from a row or a column, find a specific cell, and use other gspread library functions.
 These tools have been instrumental in my project for retrieving data from and updating my Google Sheets.